holy-order-of-the-lambda-cube/CognitoOauth2S3Website/README.md

 # CognitoOauth2S3Website

+WARNING: This project is using an older nodejs which has not been updated as this project is not actively maintained.
+While there are likely no issues updating to a current platform and it may be a trivial upgrade, I recommend evaluating the concept and self supporting rather than using an unsupported project directly in a production environnement.

 #### A cognito authenticated static site hosted in S3.

 This Open Source project defines a function that can be used to authenticate a user that is accessing a website hosted on S3 via cloudfront against a cognito user pool using Oauth2.
 The authentication processes uses full Oauth2 security measures including the use of a client secret and stores the authentication token for the user in a cookie.